Mortgage refinance is not the most sensible thing to do all the time

 So if you looking for loans in Singapore, be disciplined in your spending habits to avoid going into debt, limit the number of credit facilities that you have across the different lenders, avoid defaulting on your repayments, and always paying your bills in full, on time.
 Also, avoid applying for accounts that you may not need.

-Good refinancing deals will require you to compare lenders
+Good mortgage refinance deals will require you to compare loan lenders

 One survey said that nearly half of all homeowners requested a quote from just one lender, and that consumers who received rate quotes from multiple lenders cut their interest rate by as much as 50 basis points (0.50%).
 That could be a savings of thousands of dollars.
 Your current lender or local bank may not offer the best deal.